igorb/Emaillistvalidation-Ruby/README.md

 $ bundle
 Or install it yourself as:

-$ gem install emailvalidation
+$ gem install emaillistvalidation
 Usage

-To use the gem, first include emailvalidation
+To use the gem, first include emaillistvalidation

-require 'emailvalidation'
+require 'emaillistvalidation'
-Then create an instance of the Emailvalidation with api_key as the parameter
+Then create an instance of the emaillistvalidation with api_key as the parameter

 api_key = "<YOUR_API_KEY>"
-client = Emailvalidation.new(api_key)
+client = Emaillistvalidation.new(api_key)
 Now the API calls can be done via the client

 For OneByOne Verification